Description And Comments

 Touring Tips

-This is the most popular ride in Disneyland Park for patrons of all ages - happy, exciting, and adventuresome all at once.
-Though eclipsed somewhat by Indiana Jones Adventure, Splash Mountain nevertheless builds crowds quickly during the morning, and waits of more than 75 minutes are not uncommon once Disneyland Park fills up on a busy day.
-To avoid the crowds, arrive at the park before opening time and get in line at Splash Mountain no later than 40 minutes after Disneyland Park opens.
+This is the most popular ride in Disneyland Park for patrons of all ages -- happy, exciting, and adventuresome all at once.
+Though eclipsed somewhat by newer attractions, Splash Mountain nevertheless builds crowds quickly during the morning, and waits of more than 70 minutes are not uncommon once Disneyland Park fills up on a busy day.
 Lines persist throughout the day until a few minutes before closing.
 These words are particularly true on hotter days, which affects the wait times significantly.

-There are four ways to experience Splash Mountain without a long wait.
+There are five ways to experience Splash Mountain without a long wait.
 The first is to be on hand when the park opens and to sprint over and get in line before anyone else.
-The second way is to allow the initial mob of Splash cadets to be processed through and to arrive at Splash Mountain about 20 to 40 minutes after the park opens or after riding Finding Nemo Submarine Voyage and/or Space Mountain.
+The second way is to allow the initial mob of Splash cadets to be processed through and to arrive at Splash Mountain about 20-40 minutes after the park opens or after riding Peter Pan and/or Space Mountain.
 A third strategy is to get in line for Splash Mountain during a parade and/or a performance of Fantasmic!
 Be advised, however, that huge crowds gathering along the New Orleans Square and Frontierland waterfronts for Fantasmic! make getting to Splash Mountain very difficult (if not impossible) just before, during, and just after performances.
-Fourth, use FASTPASS.
+Fourth, use the single-rider line by entering through the exit.

 A Suffolk, Virginia, mom contends that there are more important considerations than beating crowds: